markthitrin/chapel-blog/content/posts/transformer-from-scratch-part1/index.md

 The main focus of this project is to compare the achievable performance in training a transformer model using C++ and Chapel.
 However, having two additional Python implementations that use PyTorch as their backbone, representing existing well-known frameworks, allowed the results to be contextualized with these as references.

-All versions were tested on the following configurations and environments.
-- Single thread, Machine A, Small model size
-- Single thread and Multi thread, Machine B, Full model size
+All versions were tested on two tests.
+The first test, discussed in this part, was conducted on Machine A using a small-size model configuration on a single thread only.
+The second test, discussed in the next part, was conducted on Machine B using a full-size model configuration on both single and multiple threads.

 {{< details summary="**Click here to view the details of the test machines and configurations**" >}}